A collection of my personal reviews and insights about boy love series and films from across the world.

 The first one that I watched, honestly, hooked me.
 Hooked me deeply and profoundly!
 I watched ‘2gether’ and its follow-up ‘Still Together’.
 My review of these series will follow.
 I laughed, I cried, and I cheered.
 It was something that made me feel good again about being human and took me back to when I was a beautiful young man (indeed I once was).
 We have ALL felt what they felt in some capacity, no matter what your sexual orientation is.
 These series are in every sense of the word ‘love’ stories that happens to be between males.

-I do not want to give you the impression that all is blissful, and this is the Garden of Eden of serial anthologies.
-It is not.
-They are fun and entertaining with all of them having some message to them.
-As I get further into watching these, a few are indeed masterpieces and if they were on at least American networks undoubtedly some would have been given Emmy’s for their storytelling, acting, and production.
-Remember, these are foreign series where English is NOT the primary language.
 While there are some moving dialogues and intensely beautiful language expressed, the translations are, to be blunt, either way off base or just plain awful.
 So sometimes, you feel left out or even empty.
 Do not despair!
 You can get through it.
 Please watch for the story and get the gist of that.
 When you get to the intense scenes, you will know what the message is.
 Sometimes, (actually a lot of the time) the transitions and flow of the story lines are choppy or non-sequitur or even make no sense.
 But stick with it, please.
 Some series are better translated than others of course and because these are becoming popular and known here in the United States, translations are generally getting better.
 Obviously some productions are better in some countries than others but do not let that dissuade you from watching.
 Watch the entirety of it not its components.

 Obviously, you will not like all of them, but I can guarantee that there is NOTHING like this on American tv (nor are we even close to having this on American tv, given our parochial and conservative attitudes).
 The story lines are formulaic and familiar, but the characters are not.
 Each brings something unique and intense to the small screen.
 Not all acting is even.
 Not because it is bad acting.
 It is, I think, mainly due to poor direction, poor screenplay, and cultural differences.
 How one acts in Thailand is not necessarily how one would act in Hollywood.
 Please, please do NOT misunderstand.
 I am not knocking other cultures.
 I am intrigued by them.
 Each culture has its own unique way of showing love, compassion, anger, hatred and all the other emotions that we humans share.
 America is NOT the center of the universe and does not have a monopoly on stories or storytelling.
-We mostly want to get to the ‘punchline’ so to speak rather than (to coin another euphemism), ‘to take time to stop and smell the roses’.
+We mostly want to get to the ‘punchline’ so to speak rather than (to coin another euphemism), ‘to take time to stop and smell the coffee’.
 I just want viewers to be aware of the differences and embrace them.
 Keep an open mind.
 Just stop and take in the STORY!
 I have YET to stop watching one of these because of bad acting or screenplay.
 I simply love each’s uniqueness and contribution to the art of filmmaking.
 They are not all masterpieces (but a few are), and some are way better than others.
 But they are fun and tell stories and above all are entertaining.

 Full disclosure here, I am an older while guy and I am sure some of you are thinking that watching incredibly good-looking young guys is warped.
 Maybe so, but honestly, to deny beauty in any of its form seems more unnatural to me.
 Beauty exists in all different forms and it appreciate its impact on you is a thing of beauty in and of itself.
 Just watch for yourself and see.
 These series have taken me back to my younger days and helped me to bring back so many lost memories of former loves, most of which went unrequited.
 I grew up in a time and place where you could not even acknowledge what you were feeling, even if you could put it into words.
 To some degree, I am reliving and re-experiencing my past through new eyes and a new perspective.
 They are beautifully visualizing what my own fantasies were when I was younger.
 Not my real reality but in my deepest thoughts they were.
 I feel somehow better knowing that I was and indeed not alone.
 These series can make you laugh, yes cry at times, feel pain, and most of all, give you a sense of universal longing and belonging.

 This is a gift to the gay community of the United States (and other countries) that most are unaware of.
 It can also be a great learning tool for others unfamiliar with the gay community or lifestyle to see that what we are experiencing is also relatable to them.
-Kudos to Thailand, Philippines, China, Japan, and other Asian countries for doing something so beautiful and intense with a message of hope, acceptance, and equality.
+Kudos to Thailand, Philippines, South Korea Vietnam, Japan, and other Asian countries for doing something so beautiful and intense with a message of hope, acceptance, and equality.
 This is storytelling at its best!

 This feature is for the actor or actress who went beyond what the role was and outperformed others or made a memorable or lasting impression on me.
 It may not always be a major character as the expectation is those roles will be distinctive.
 On occasion, one may go beyond the expectation and earn this covet.
 More often than not, it is for the performer whose role might be that of a ‘throw-away’ character, but the individual elevates the role to a higher level by making it ‘his or hers’.